 If tests indicate a chlorine residual of not less than 25 ppm, flush the section completely and recharge with potable water.
 If the test does not meet the requirements, repeat the chlorination procedure until satisfactory results are obtained.

 After the system has been recharged, the Region will take samples for bacteriological tests.
 If there is contamination, the Contractor must repeat the disinfection procedure.
-The water samples will be tested in accordance with the AWWA Standards and O.Reg.170/03.
+The water samples will be tested in accordance with the requirements of AWWA C651-14 Standards for Disinfecting Water Mains and O.Reg.170/03.

 Do not put piping into operation until clearance has been given by the Consultant and the Region.